 We are cognisant that embedding sustainability effectively across the Group is a journey.
-This Statement describes our sustainability initiatives and how we managed our material sustainability issues in our operations for financial year ended 31 December 2018.
-Moving forward, we will continue to build and enhance our initiatives progressively with the ultimate goal of achieving our sustainability vision. ultimate goal of achieving our sustainability vision.
+This Statement describes our sustainability initiatives and how we managed our material sustainability issues in our operations for financial year ended 31 December 2019.
+Moving forward, we will continue to build and enhance our initiatives progressively with the ultimate goal of achieving our sustainability vision.